COVID-19 health emergency could be over this year, WHO says | Health

 - Switzerland

-The head of emergencies at the World Health Organisation said Tuesday that the worst of the coronavirus pandemic — deaths, hospitalisations and lockdowns — could be over this year if huge inequities in vaccinations and medicines are addressed quickly.
+The worst of the coronavirus pandemic — deaths, hospitalisations and lockdowns — could be over this year if huge inequities in vaccinations and medicines are addressed quickly, the head of emergencies at the World Health Organisation said Tuesday.

-Dr Michael Ryan, speaking during a panel discussion on vaccine equity hosted by the World Economic Forum, said “we may never end the virus” because such pandemic viruses “end up becoming part of the ecosystem.”
-But “we have a chance to end the public health emergency this year if we do the things that we've been talking about,” he said.
-WHO has slammed the imbalance in COVID-19 vaccination between rich and poor countries as a catastrophic moral failure.
-Fewer than 10% of people in lower-income countries have received one dose of COVID-19 vaccine.
+Dr. Michael Ryan, speaking during a panel discussion on vaccine inequity hosted by the World Economic Forum, said "we may never end the virus" because such pandemic viruses "end up becoming part of the ecosystem."
+But "we have a chance to end the public health emergency this year if we do the things that we've been talking about," he said.
+WHO has slammed the imbalance in COVID-19 vaccinations between rich and poor countries as a catastrophic moral failure.
+Fewer than 10% of people in lower-income countries have received even one dose of a COVID-19 vaccine.
 Ryan told the virtual gathering of world and business leaders that if vaccines and other tools aren't shared fairly, the tragedy of the virus, which has so far killed more than 5.5 million people worldwide, would continue.

-“What we need to do is get to low levels of disease incidence with maximum vaccination of our populations, so nobody has to die,” Ryan said.

 The comments came on the second day of the online alternative to the annual World Economic Forum gathering, which was postponed over pandemic health concerns.
 In speeches at the event, world leaders like Israeli Prime Minister Naftali Bennett discussed approaches to the pandemic.
 He said his country, which quickly rolled out a widespread vaccination campaign, has a strategy of being "at the forefront of the medicines and the vaccines" against COVID-19.

-He said he was trying to balance restrictions with keeping the economy open but that “so-called zero COVID policy against the omicron variant is not possible nor appropriate.”
-In a separate press briefing Tuesday, WHO's director-general Tedros Adhanom Ghebreyesus said the omicron variant of COVID-19 “continues to sweep the world” and said there were 18 million new COVID-19 cases reported last week.
+He said he was trying to balance restrictions with keeping the economy open but that a "zero COVID policy against the omicron variant is not possible nor appropriate."
+In a separate press briefing Tuesday, WHO director-general Tedros Adhanom Ghebreyesus said the omicron variant "continues to sweep the world," adding there were 18 million new COVID-19 cases reported last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)